 Adults, on the other hand, have fully formed gut linings that produce enzymes that may break down some of colostrum’s key properties.

-As you may have gathered, colostrum is quite magical at protecting newborns and setting a strong foundation for a healthy life.
+As you may have gathered, colostrum derived from a mother’s milk is quite magical at protecting newborns and setting a strong foundation for a healthy life.
 At first glance, it may appear as if adults can reap these same benefits by simply consuming colostrum powder through supplements, but current science suggests that it’s not that simple.
 The wonders of colostrum are uniquely designed for the first fragile days of a newborn’s life, and adults may find that other supplements provide more lucrative results for their investment.

 Check out some incredible benefits of colostrum for newborns here.